 - October 1 at 6PM, Bread for the City, DC Jobs with Justice and Empower DC are sponsoring a community film screening and discussion on the film “Not in My Neighborhood.”
 The event will be held at Bread for the City NW, details here.

 - October 8 at 6PM, Bread for the City, DC Jobs with Justice and Empower DC are holding a “public housing teach in.”
 This event will be held at Bread for the City NW, details here.

 - October 30 at 11AM, Room 500, 1350 Pennsylvania Ave NW, Public Hearing on the “Public Housing Rehabilitation Oversight Task Force Act of 2019.”
 To sign up to testify, email email@example.com by close of business October 29

-- November 21 AT 9:30AM, DCHA is holding a special public meeting of the Board of Commissioners about their public housing plan.
+- UPDATE: November 21 at 12PM, DCHA is holding a special “education symposium” for the Board of Commissioners about the agency’s public housing plan.
 It will be held at 1133 North Capitol Street NE.
 DCHA will present on its plan and the comments it has received.
-The public can testify by signing up (in person) before the meeting begins.
-We are asking folks to show up even if they are not going to testify.
+There is no longer an opportunity for the public to testify.
+We are not sure if the public will be allowed to attend.

 We will be updating this blog with more information on how to get involved in this advocacy.
 In the meantime, if you would like more information or to join this work, please email firstname.lastname@example.org or call us at (202) 328-5500.